Origin of our course participants

 read more

-The duration of a German course depends on the level you start from and the level you want to achieve.
+The duration of your German language education program depends on the level you start from and the level you want to achieve.
 A German course at our language school can last from 4 weeks to 8 months.

 read more